duonghoainam/tien-am/backend/modules/README.md

 module.exports = app;
 ```

+**We have a directory named `base` inside the `modules`, which contains functions/modules that can be reused for other use cases.
+You should check whether the feature you are about to work on needs to use these features to avoid creating duplicate code.**

 ### Controller

 By default, each function of the controller takes `request`, `response` and `next` as input,